Records and Registration

 Instructors are expected to outline their attendance requirements at the beginning of the semester and to include these requirements in the course syllabus issued to the students.
 They are required to maintain attendance records on all students and, at the request of the registrar, report any student who exceeds the maximum number of unexcused absences.
 Students who exceed the maximum number of unexcused absences may be administratively dropped from the course or receive a failing grade in the course.

 Class Excuse Policy

 Morehouse College expects each student to attend scheduled classes on a routine basis and to be punctual.
-However, in cases of a family emergency, medical excuse, official school business, military obligation, bereavement, court appearance, and conference with dean/faculty/staff, the Vice President of Students services or his designee may provide verification of all official class excuses.
+However, in cases of a family emergency, medical excuse, official school business, military obligation, bereavement, court appearance, and conference with dean/faculty/staff.
 Valid written documentation must be submitted to justify class absences within five (5) calendar days of the class absence.

 Class Excuses are not granted for the following:

 Class excuses are not issued during the summer sessions.

 For students from other institutions attending Morehouse classes, the same policies and procedures apply, except that excuses should come from the equivalent officials of the institutions involved.

 Mid-Semester Examinations are administered during the official examination period announced by the College.
 Students who have deficient performances at the end of the mid-semester period will receive deficiency reports.

 Final examinations are held at the end of each semester.
 Students are required to take final examinations at the scheduled time.
 Exceptions may be made for students who can provide proof of the necessity to be absent from a final examination.
 These students may appeal to the instructor for a deferral of the examination.
 This deferral, if necessary, must be approved prior to the scheduled date of the examination.